Nations League: Who's up, who's down - and World Cup 2022 Qualifying pots confirmed

 When are the relegation play-outs?

-League C nations have a second chance to avoid relegation to League D during a two-legged relegation play-outs in March 2022, live on Sky Sports.
+League C nations have a second chance to avoid relegation to League D during the two-legged relegation play-outs in March 2022, live on Sky Sports.

 - Moldova vs Kazakhstan